jakegodsall/datastructures-cpp/README.md

 ## License
 This project is open-source and available to everyone.
 Please reference this repository if you use any parts of it in your projects.

+## Comments

+You will notice that the code in this repository does not abide by all the rules of good software development.
+Most visibly, I have not followed the DRY principle (dont't repeat yourself).

+This is for good reason.
+I have purposely repeated some definitions, for example singly linked list nodes for implementing a stack or a queue, in order to practice as much as possible writing such implementations.

+This repository is, afterall, primarily for learning purposes.

+## Acknowledgements
+I owe a great deal of gratitude to [Scott Barrett](https://scottbarrett.com/) for the fantastic course on Udemy, [C++ Data Structures & Algorithms + LEETCODE Exercises](https://www.udemy.com/course/data-structures-algorithms-cpp/).
+This is where the majority of my learning has taken place regarding the implementation of the data structures.

+For the majority of methods applied on these data structures, they are my personal solutions to DSA problems from [Leetcode](https://leetcode.com/), adapted for the specific implementations defined in this repository.